 In this article, we explore the possible relationship between metformin and hair loss, as well as relevant research.
 We also describe some of the treatment options for reducing the impact of hair loss if it does occur.

-For example, a 2017 case report in Current Drug Safety described how a 69-year-old man with type 2 diabetes suddenly lost his eyebrows and eyelashes.
+2017 case report in Current Drug Safety described how a 69-year-old man with type 2 diabetes suddenly lost his eyebrows and eyelashes.

 The man took a combination of metformin, and another diabetes medication called sitagliptin.